please reserve a place for me on your next workshop. I am looking forward to making Christmas pickles and drinks.

-From yoghurt to kefir to sauerkraut (and a whole lot of other delicious fermented dishes and drinks) my fermentation workshops and masterclasses offer a rich, nutritious source of beneficial gut bacteria, so desperately needed by most of us.
+From kefir to sauerkraut (and other delicious fermented dishes and drinks) my fermentation workshops offer a rich, nutritious source of beneficial gut bacteria, so desperately needed by most of us.

 In my workshops you learn how to put back the good guys where they belong: in your belly!